Spacetime diagram: Standard configuration of reference frames

 This spatial setting is displayed in the Fig 1-2, in which the temporal coordinates are separately annotated as quantities t and t.

-In a further step of simplification it is often possible to consider just the direction of the observed motion and ignore the other two spatial components, allowing x and ct to be plotted in 2-dimensional spacetime diagrams, as introduced above.
+In a further step of simplification it is often sufficient to consider just the direction of the observed motion and ignore the other two spatial components, allowing x and ct to be plotted in 2-dimensional spacetime diagrams, as introduced above.